crisfervil/XrmCommandBox/README.md

 # XrmCommandBox Overview

-Command line tool for Dynamics CRM.
+Command line tool for Dynamics 365.
 Because the command line is cool again!

 # How to use it